StatisMike/shiny.quetzio/README.md

 ## Main features

-At the current stage of development the `shiny.quetzio` survey generation is handled mainly by two `R6` classes used in server, corresponding functions to bind the UI in your shinyApp and some helper functions.
+At the current stage of development, survey generation is handled exclusively by two `R6` classes to be initialized in *server* portion of your App.
+Additionally it provides corresponding functions to bind the UI elements and some helper functions.

--   `Quetzio` to create single questionnaire (you can create it with `Quetzio_create()` function) and `Quetzio_UI` to input the UI of the questionnaire.
-Questionnaires at the moment handles these type of
+-   `Quetzio` class creates single questionnaire (you can initialize it with `Quetzio_create()` function).
+Use `Quetzio_UI()` to bind the UI of the questionnaire.
+Questionnaires currently handle these type of
     inputs:

     -   `textInput`